Economy of Saint Martin (island): Tourism

 Both sides of the island largely depend on tourism, but the French part of the island is falling behind economically, as the main airport, casinos and facilities for larger cruise ships are located on the Dutch part of the island.
 St. Maarten is a major destination for large cruise ships in the Caribbean.

 Most tourists come from the United States, which makes the island highly exposed to the US economic business cycle.
 In addition, its potential growth level is low, as it is hard to reach substantial productivity gains in the services sector.
 Tourism has been hit hard by Hurricane Irma in 2017 which destroyed most of the island’s infrastructure, and was slowly recovering when the COVID-19 pandemic in 2020 put a stop, at least temporarily, to cruising as well as other tourism.
+By 2024, tourism capacity had eclipsed pre-Irma and pre-pandemic levels - partially due to a surge in construction of independent vacation rental complexes.

 The Dutch south is known for its casinos, exotic drinks, jewelry and nightlife, while the French north is better known for its beaches, shopping and restaurants.
 It is known for having the best food culture in the Caribbean.

-In the Dutch south, there are 37 beaches, while in the French north topless sunbathing is permitted and Orient Bay has a clothing optional beach.
+On island there are 37 beaches, while in the French north topless sunbathing is permitted and Orient Bay has a clothing optional beach.
 At the border between the French and Dutch territories is the Caribbean's largest lagoon, Simpson Bay, which attracts tourists with yachts.